raselshikdar/sky-post-clone/README.md

 ```

 ## License

-This project is proprietary software.
-All rights reserved.
+This project is licensed under the MIT License - see the [LICENSE](/LICENSE) file for details.